Hepatitis B, Acute - Hepatitis B, Acute - MSD Manual Consumer Version

 Transmission of hepatitis B

-Hepatitis B is less easily transmitted than hepatitis A. Transmission commonly occurs when needles are reused without being first sterilized—as when people share needles to inject drugs or when needles are reused to apply tattoos.
+Hepatitis B is less easily transmitted than hepatitis A. Transmission commonly occurs when needles are reused without being first sterilized—as when people share needles to inject illicit drugs or when tattoo needles are reused.

 Transmission through blood transfusions is possible but is now rare in the United States because blood is screened.